komald4/rails-api-quiz/README.md

 9. What does CORS mean?
 Why do we have to think about it when making an API?

 ```
+CORS -Cross-origin resource sharing
+This occurs during an API request which will error our
 ```

 10. What changes do we have to make in our application to allow CORS?